ev3dev/ev3dev-lang/R/README.md

 Optional (recommended for working with R from PC)
 - Rserve installed on EV3 with remote connections enabled
-- ssh keys from PC user trusted on EV3 (and connected once), same PC/EV3 user

 Getting Started (recommended path):
 ---------------------------------------------------------------